Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: A Counterfactual Analysis with Multiple Reduced Forms

-Consider an interval data set-up similar to one studied by \citebibmain{Manski/Tamer:02:ECMA}.
-More specifically, we consider top coded data with threshold variables $Z_1 < Z_2$, where an outcome $Y^*$ is observed as it is when $Y^* \le Z_1$, but it is only known to lie in some interval $[Z_1,Z_2]$ otherwise.
-We observe $Z_1,Z_2$, the random variable $Y$ which equals $Y^*$ if $Y^* \leq Z_1$ and $Z_1$ otherwise, and a vector of covariates $X_1$.
+Consider an interval data set-up similar to one studied by \cite{Manski/Tamer:02:ECMA}.
+More specifically, we consider top-coded data with threshold variables $Z_1 < Z_2$, where $Z_1, Z_2$ are observed and common across individuals.
+We observe an outcome random variable which equals a latent $Y$ if $Y \leq Z_1$ and is only known to be within $[Z_1, Z_2]$ otherwise, and a vector of covariates $X_1$.
 For example, $X_1$ represents a vector of covariates for each worker such as age, education, experience, gender, and $Y$ is the log of the hourly wage.

-It is assumed that the latent $Y^*$ follows:
+It is assumed that the latent $Y$ follows: